Saimaa Canal

 A system of inland waterways and canals in the 120 interconnected lakes of the south-central and south-east part of Finland (Finnish Lakeland) are reached through the canal.
 The network of deep channels in Lake Saimaa with at least a draught of 4.2 m covers 814 km.
 The deep channels extend all the way to Kuopio in Central Finland.
+The canal is closed in the winter.